microsoft/WindowsProtocolTestSuites/.azuredevops/pull_request_template/branches/main.md

 ## Pull Request Checklist
 ### General
-- [ ] Is the code readable?
 - [ ] Are all regression test passed?
+- [ ] Are there any test cases that will expose unfixed TDIs or Windows bugs?

+### New Test Case
+- [ ] Have Design Spec and User Guide been updated?
-- [ ] Does PTM & PTMCli test passed?
+- [ ] Can all the test cases be loaded and executed by PTM & PTMCli?
-- [ ] For FileServer and RDP TestSuite please check if changes support multiple platform.
+- [ ] Can the related changes support multiple platform(Windows, Linux, MacOS)?

+### SDK Changes
+- [ ] Are all related test suites Regression passed?